Tokio-School/Google_Cloud_EN/M2U2-Computer_Services/M2U2-2-Discs_and_Snapshots.md

 _DELIVERABLES_:

-1. M2U2-2-task\_3-file\_1-screenshot\_1.jpg: Screenshot the details section of the manually created snapshot.
+1. M2U2-2-task_3-file_1-screenshot_1.jpg: Screenshot the details section of the manually created snapshot.
-2. M2U2-2-task\_3-file\_2-screenshot\_2.jpg: Screenshot the details section of the disk, showing the associated snapshot schedule.
+2. M2U2-2-task_3-file_2-screenshot_2.jpg: Screenshot the details section of the disk, showing the associated snapshot schedule.

 **Task 4: Local SSD Disks**

-Now let&#39;s create a new instance with an available local SSD disk.
+Now let's create a new instance with an available local SSD disk.
 Remember the restrictions on such local SSDs.

 Because of these restrictions, only a local SSD disk can be added when creating the instance and cannot be used as a boot disk.